MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/mrsdeploy.md

 |`listServices` |Lists the different published web services on the R Server instance. |
 |`getService` |Gets a web service for consumption. |
 |`deleteService `|Deletes a web service on an R Server instance. |

-<a name="findmore"></a>
-## Get help on mrsdeploy functions from the R console

-To see the **mrsdeploy** functions that can be called from the R console:

-1. With Microsoft R Server or R Client installed, launch an R console with `Rgui.exe` or another preferred R IDE such as R Tools for Visual Studio.
-2. Load `mrsdeploy` from the command line by typing `library(mrsdeploy)`.
-1. In the console, open the package help by typing the following at the R prompt: `help(package="mrsdeploy")`.
-1. In the help tab, review the list of functions for this package.
-Click a link to get the specific help page for that function.

-> [!NOTE]
-> To list all public functions, type library(help="mrsdeploy") at the R prompt.
->

 ## Next steps